Space Telescope Live User Guide

 - Instrument Wavelength indicates the entire range of light wavelengths that the instrument can detect, not the specific wavelengths being observed.
 Any given observation typically covers only part of this range.

-- Schedule provides the start and end dates and times of each observation in Coordinated Universal Time (UTC).
+- Schedule provides the start and end dates and times of the observation in Coordinated Universal Time (UTC) or your local time.
 Observation duration is the difference between start and end times.

 - Principal Investigator (PI) is the lead on the project.
-Many projects include several to dozens of other individuals on the project team.
-You can see the full list in the Research Proposal.
+Most projects include several to dozens of other individuals on the project team.
+You can see the full list when you click on the Research Program.

-- Research Proposal is the plan that was submitted by the research team.
+- Research Program links to the program information, including the list of researchers and the original research proposal.
+The proposal is the plan that was submitted by the research team.
 It includes a list of the investigators and their institution affiliations, an overview of the project and its importance, and details about how the target will be observed.
 Many research programs include a number of targets and/or multiple observations of the same target, which may or may not happen consecutively.
-Also note that details may have changed since the proposal was submitted.

-Please note that observation details can change.
+Please note that observation details can change, and may be different from those in the original research proposal.
 “Not Available” indicates that data for that field are not available, in most cases because the field is not applicable.
 For more information on completed observations, visit the Hubble and Webb program information pages.

 The zoomable map, centered on the target, was developed using the Aladin Sky Atlas.